Anokela/aleksi-nokela-dev-academy-exercise-spring-2025/backend/README.md

     DB_NAME=electricity
     REACT_APP_API_URL=http://localhost:5000
-4. run this command in backend-folder: docker compose -f docker-compose.backend.yml up --build -- this is to mount backend backend in docker container.
-HOX database must also be cloned and running in the docker container
+4. run this command in backend-folder: docker compose -f docker-compose.backend.yml up --build -- this is to mount backend in docker container.
+HOX database must also be cloned and running in the docker container OR
+    run: docker compose -f docker-compose.backend.yml up --build -d -- without logs in terminal
 6. Backend can also be started locally by command: npm run dev